Cloud-SPAN/03genomics/_episodes/01-quality-control.md

 ~~~
 {: .output}

 This might be easier to visualise using a tree diagram.
-Remember. there is a directory like this for each sample, not just the one shown.
+Don't forget, there is a directory like this for each sample, not just the one shown.

 ![A file hierarchy tree](../fig/G03-01-fastqc_text_output.png){:width="600px"}